 Please use these links to find out more about what we do.

 Liz Fenton is responsible for taking forward key strategic developments in service delivery and business development.
-Her brief includes Quality, Client Involvement, Volunteering, Evaluation, Marketing and Fundraising.
+Her brief includes Organisational Policies, Local Authority Contracts, Quality, Safeguarding, Client Involvement, Volunteering and Evaluation.
 She has worked in the charity sector for 30 years, most notably as CEO of Voluntary Action Westminster, CEO of Care for the Carers, Expert Advisor on Carers to the Department of Health and most recently as CEO of the Princess Royal Trust for Carers, where she led the project which resulted in the merger with Crossroads Care to create Carers Trust.
 Liz has a B.A.
 (Hons) in Business Studies and is a qualified Executive Coach.

 Simon is responsible for overall management of finance, human resources, ICT, and health and safety.
 This includes policy and procedures, strategic and operational issues and internal and external reporting.
 He works closely with the Management Team, particularly in relation to budgets and financial control issues and takes care of seAp’s insurances, coordinates facilities management and oversees seAp’s approach to environmental issues.